The-Marcy-Lab-School-Assignments/swe-oop-assessment-2-usherissleepy/src/short-response.md

 **Part A:** Describe in words how you would use inheritance to organize these classes.

-First I'd start by creating my pet class, this would include the `name`, `energy`, `happiness`, and a method for `sleep`.
-Then I'd create the three child classes that inherits methods from the pet class.
-So I'd do `Cat extends Pet`, `Dog extends Pet`, and `Bird extends Pet`, all three child classes now have `name`, `energy`, `happiness` and the `sleep()` method from the parent pet class so nothing needs to be rewritten.
+First, I'd start by creating my pet class, which would include the `name`, `energy`, `happiness`, and a method for `sleep`.
+Then I'd create the three child classes that inherit methods from the pet class.
+So I'd do `Cat extends Pet`, `Dog extends Pet`, and `Bird extends Pet`, all three child classes now have `name`, `energy`, `happiness`, and the `sleep()` method from the parent pet class, so nothing needs to be rewritten.
 Then I'd add each of the unique behaviors of each pet, so cat would have `hunt()`, dog would have `chase()`, and bird would have `fly()`.

 **Part B:** Explain one advantage of using inheritance here instead of creating three completely separate classes.

-One advantage of using inhertiance here instead of creating three seperate classes is that cat, dog, and bird, all have `name`, `energy`, `happiness` and the `sleep()` method, so using inheritance allows all of them to have those methods without having to do anything else.
-Whereas if we made seperate classes each method or property would have to be rewritten for each class.
+One advantage of using inheritance here instead of creating three separate classes is that cat, dog, and bird all have `name`, `energy`, `happiness`, and the `sleep()` method, so using inheritance allows all of them to have those methods without having to do anything else.
+Whereas if we made separate classes, each method or property would have to be rewritten for each class.